drexlerd/Loki/README.md

 # Loki

 Loki is a C++20 library for syntactic and semantic parsing and translation of PDDL files.
 Loki separates the parsing and translation of domain and problem files, allowing users to effectively work with collection of problems.

+The parser is based on the canonical parser structure proposed in the [Boost Spirit X3 library](https://beta.boost.org/doc/libs/1_82_0/libs/spirit/doc/x3/html/spirit_x3/tutorials/rexpr.html).

+The translator is based on the method presented in section four of the paper [*"Concise finite-domain representations for PDDL planning tasks by Malte Helmert (AIJ 2009)"*](https://ai.dmi.unibas.ch/papers/helmert-aij2009.pdf).

 ## Supported PDDL Requirements